mcary/katacoda-scenarios/rails-short-sandbox/intro.md

 Rails is a general-purpose web frame work, so it works well for a building a wide variety of types of web applications.
-It's a particularly good fit for situations where one or more of these apply:
+It's a particularly good fit for one or more of the following situations:

 * Your team consists mostly of "full-stack" developers, who can work on both the "frontend", with HTML templates and CSS, and on the "backend",